 Cadmium Telluride (CdTe) is a II-VI semi-conductor operating at an ambient temperature; $0^{\circ} \pm 20^{\circ}$ C is the optimum range.
-As CdTe detectors can be made to have a relatively small surface, they are ideally suited to build a pixellated imager with good spatial resolution.
+As CdTe detectors can be made to have a relatively small surface, they are ideally suited to build a pixelated imager with good spatial resolution.
 On the other hand, their small thickness (necessary to achieve good energy resolution) restricts their use to the low energy domain (50% efficiency at 150 keV).
-Providing spectral performances intermediate between those attained by the cooled Germanium spectrometers (SPI) and the scintillators (PICsIT), CdTe can be well used in the low energy domain (down to ~15 keV).
+Providing spectral performances intermediate between those attained by the cooled Germanium spectrometers (SPI) and the scintillators (PICsIT), CdTe can be used in the low energy domain down to 12 keV, and very reliably down to 18 keV.

-The CdTe layer is made of 8 identical Modular Detection Units (MDUs) each having 2048 pixels (see Figure 3) which are read out by 512 Application Specific Integrated Circuits, ASICs (4 channels per ASIC).
-Each MDU is connected independently to a Detector Bias Box (DBB) and to a Module Control Electronics (MCE) system which ensures the A/D conversion and provides other on-board processing such as event filtering and active pixel monitoring.
+The CdTe layer is made of 8 identical Modular Detection Units (MDUs; see Figure 3) each having 2048 pixels read out by 512 Application Specific Integrated Circuits, ASICs (4 channels per ASIC).
+Each MDU is connected independently to a Detector Bias Box (DBB) and to a Module Control Electronics (MCE) system that ensures the A/D conversion and provides other on-board processing such as event filtering and active pixel monitoring.